lennartabeln/PotionGamesX/README.md

 * `joinStarted: true` - Allows joining a match that has already started `true` or `false`
 * `activateDeathmatch: true` - Activate deathmatch when only two players are left `true` or `false`
 * `enableRewards: true` - Enable rewards `true` or `false`
-* `winningReward: 100` - Set reward amount for winnig
+* `winningReward: 100` - Set reward amount for winning
 * `killReward: 10` - Set reward amount for kills (Vault needed)
   * [Download the latest release here!](https://www.spigotmc.org/resources/vault.34315/)
 * `broadcastStarting: false` - Broadcast when a lobby reached minimal amount of players `false` or `true`